NOTE: This Code was approved in April of 2019.

 - Always distinguish between research and non-research activities so as to maintain public confidence in the integrity of research.

-- When engaging in non-research activities (for example, promotional or commercial activities directed at data subjects, including but not limited to advertising and direct marketing), do not permit any direct action to be taken against an individual based on his or her participation in research.
+- When engaging in non-research activities (for example, promotional or commercial activities directed at data subjects, including but not limited to advertising and direct marketing), do not permit any direct action toward an individual based on his or her participation in research without their consent.
+Such consent can enable non-research activities to utilize research techniques for certain types of customer satisfaction, user, employee and other experience activities.

 Section 2: Primary Data Collection